What is a Planning Act Dispute?

 Things to keep in mind

-The Civil Litigation team at Hummingbird Law can stand for you, making sure that the dispute resolution techniques are appropriate when looking at any unique case.
+The civil Litigation lawyers at Hummingbird Lawyers can stand for you, making sure that the dispute resolution techniques are appropriate when looking at any unique case.
 Whether the resolution is being locally held with the municipality and is it just legal advice you are seeking, or it is in front of the tribunal where legal counsel and expertise can be an asset, Hummingbird Law can help.

-Contact Hummingbird Law today if your Planning Act Dispute has not been resolved.
+Contact us today if your Planning Act Dispute has not been resolved.
 Their experience in Commercial and Residential Real Estate Litigation ensures that your dispute is can be taken care of, or resolved, in an appropriate and pragmatic manner.